rubarb666/Website/docs/tutorial/blog.md

 ```

 Those of you using an IDE will notice that the class declaration is showing an error because we need to override two
 methods.
-Lets leave that until we create the other two classes so we can use them here.
+Let's leave that until we create the other two classes so we can use them here.

 In `AboutUsModel.php` add the same namespace as before and your class declaration should be as follows:

 `class AboutUsModel extends \Rhubarb\Leaf\Leaves\LeafModel`

-You can simplify this with a use statement.
+You can simplify this with a `use` statement.

 In `AboutUs.php` override the `createModel()` method and return a new `AboutUsModel()`